metablaster/WindowsFirewallRuleset/README.md

 [![Alpha release][badge status]][alpha]

+A fully automated solution for Windows firewall with PowerShell

+`Windows Firewall Ruleset` configures Windows firewall automatically and applies restrictive firewall rules specific for target system and software installed on that system.

-This project consists of 2 major parts, firewall rules and firewall framework as follows:
+This project consists of two major parts, firewall rules and firewall framework as follows:

 ### Firewall rules